 More information about Watkins Glen State Park

-Cost: There is a per-vehicle fee roughly May-October, free off-season, though the Gorge Trail is closed roughly Nov.
-1-May 20 and will only once all safety concerns have been addressed.
+Cost: There is a per-vehicle fee from roughly May to October, and it is free off-season.
+However, the Gorge Trail is closed from Nov.
+1 to May 20 and will only be closed once all safety concerns have been addressed.

 Located in Watkins Glen, roughly 90 minutes / 80 miles from Rochester